Manage data /Connect /

 • Connected sites: sites in your Netlify team that will automatically build and deploy when data changes.
 We use build hooks to trigger these builds.

-# Prerequisite: Enable Netlify Connect
+# Prerequisite: Enable Connect

 Once enabled, the